mneri/csv/IMPLEMENTATION.md

 ```
 `getChar()` only checks if the position is within range and immediately returns; if not, it delegates to `getChar2()`.
 The cold method performs further checks and might make calls to reload the buffer (`cb`). `getChar2()` is invoked
-approximately once every `8,000` times.
-We need `getChar()` to be inlined, and to push the JIT compiler to do so we kept
+approximately once every `8,000` calls of `getChar()`.
+We need `getChar()` to be inlined, and to push the JIT compiler
-it as lean as possible.
-We are happy to pay for a full method call for `getChar2()` because it happens so infrequently.
+to do so we must keep it as lean as possible.
+We are happy to pay a full method call for `getChar2()` because it happens
+so infrequently.

 ## Branchless Column Mapping